zyy17/bytebase.com/content/docs/tutorials/api.md

 ## Start Bytebase and prepare the accounts

 1. Make sure your Docker daemon is running.
-Copy and paste the commands to start one Bytebase and two MySQL instances via Docker.
+Copy and paste the commands to start Bytebase.

    <IncludeBlock url="/docs/get-started/install/terminal-docker-run"></IncludeBlock>

-1. Bytebase is now running via Docker, and you can access it via `localhost:5678`.
+2. Bytebase is now running via Docker, and you can access it via `localhost:5678`.
 Register the first admin account which will be granted [`Workspace Admin`](/docs/concepts/roles-and-permissions).

-1. Log in as the admin user, click on the gear icon on the top right corner and click on **Workspace** > **Members**.
+3. Log in as the admin user, click on the gear icon on the top right corner and click on **Workspace** > **Members**.

-1. Turn on **Create as service account**, fill in with `api-example`, choose the `DBA` role that is sufficient for this tutorial and click **Add**.
+4. Turn on **Create as service account**, fill in with `api-example`, choose the `DBA` role that is sufficient for this tutorial and click **Add**.
    ![service-account-create](/content/docs/tutorials/api/service-account-create.webp)

-1. Find the newly created service account in the **Active members** section and click on **Copy Service Key**.
+5. Find the newly created service account in the **Active members** section and click on **Copy Service Key**.
 We will use this token to authenticate the API calls.
    ![service-account-key](/content/docs/tutorials/api/service-account-key.webp)

-1. Click **Select Project** on the top bar, and you'll see there's a sample project called **Sample Project**.
+6. Click **Select Project** on the top bar, and you'll see there's a sample project called **Sample Project**.
 Click on it to enter the project page, there are two databases: `hr_prod` and `hr_test`.

 ## Create a schema change in Bytebase Console